toddbranch/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
-5. (15pts) Consider the `forever    jmp forever` instruction from the simple program you wrote first.
-What addressing mode is being used?
+5. (10pts) Consider the `forever    jmp forever` instruction from the simple program you wrote first.
+What type of instruction is this?
 Hand-assemble the instruction (show your work!).
 Is the result the same as the machine code you recorded?
 <br>
 <br>
 <br>